coleifer/peewee/docs/peewee/recipes.rst

 Eager-loading for a list view
 -----------------------------

-List views - a page of rows, each shown with related data - are where the N+1 problem creeps in. :meth:`~ModelSelect.with_related` loads the page and its related rows in a fixed number of queries, no matter how many rows are shown.
+List views, a page of rows each shown with related data, are where the N+1 problem creeps in. :meth:`~ModelSelect.with_related` loads the page and its related rows in a fixed number of queries, no matter how many rows are shown.

-This fetches a page of users, each with their two most-recent tweets, and for each tweet the favorites with the favoriting user - three queries for the whole page, whatever the page size:
+This fetches a page of users, each with their two most-recent tweets, and for each tweet the favorites with the favoriting user.
+That is three queries for the whole page, whatever the page size:

 .. code-block:: python